 The interactive linear gauge control also support touch interactions.

-All the features in linear gauge chart will work on touch devices with zero configuration.
+All the features in linear gauge will work on touch devices with zero configuration.
 Use the touch features such as tooltip and pointer drag without any customization.

 You can view the linear gauge on various devices.
 It is also possible to hide specific elements in the gauges for particular screen sizes by making a very minimal change in the gauge events.